 - Poor posture— it is possible to experience repetitive use injuries while using a belt sander over time, but these injuries can be accelerated if an employee does not operate the machine with proper posture.
 It is important that sufficient warnings are provided so that employees are aware of how to safely operate the machinery.

-Put Our Proficient Belt Sander Lawyers to Work on Your Behalf
+Put Our Experienced Chicago Belt Sander Lawyers to Work on Your Behalf